SimLoads/xavi/README.md

 ```
 git clone https://github.com/SimLoads/xavi/ --branch setup --single-branch
 ```
-to prevent cloning of random things that you don't need.
+to prevent the cloning of random things that you don't need.

 ### If you encounter the error "ImportError: DLL Load Failed..."